krux/java-stdlib/README.md

 * A handful of useful tools for command-line parsing, managing a priority-based queue of application shutdown hooks, and other helpful utilities.

 Each of its capabilities is easily configurable (or completely defeatable), making it easy to adapt it to custom environments.

+(If you're looking for our Python Standard Library, see [here](https://github.com/krux/python-krux-stdlib).

 # Building